robert/robert.github.com/_posts/2018-10-31-programming-project-4-photomosaic.md

 # 2. Divide and calculate

 Next, divide your image up into squares, around 50x50 pixels in size, and for each square calculate the average color.
+Keep in mind that we're going to reuse this code for calculating the average color of our source images too.

 Image processing libraries load images as an array (or sometimes an "array of arrays") of pixels.
 Each pixel is represented as an *RGB tuple*, a group of 3 numbers between 0 and 255 that represent the amount of red, green and blue in the pixel.
 Red, green and blue are the primary colors of light, and in the right proportions can be combined to create every single other color in existence.